 In August 2020, after providing amendments to each of the Volumes, both Commissions unanimously approved the DOZA proposals.

 The Recommended Draft was released in November 2020.
 The next step is for the City Council hearings to take place.
-Those hearings have not been scheduled yet, but are anticipated to occur no sooner than March 2021.
+View the DOZA project homepage for the latest information.